 d.
 A Purchasing Card will be issued once the employee has read, signed and submitted the Cardholder Responsibility

 e.
 All Purchasing Cards issued will have a predetermined ‘single transaction limit’, a ‘monthly credit limit’ and ‘blocked commodities’ as determined and authorized by the applicable Deputy City Manager (or delegate) and the City Treasurer.
 All Purchasing Cards will be blocked from obtaining cash advances.
 (Cash advances may be permitted in the event of an emergency as deemed necessary and pre-approved by the Cardholder’s Deputy City Manager).

 f.
 The dollar limit for individual purchases and monthly spending limit for each employee will be determined by the Deputy City Manager (or delegate) of their Service Area based on their expected level of procurement and type of procurement.
-Cardholder limits for single or monthly transactions exceeding the low dollar procurement threshold set out in section 9 of this policy must be approved in writing by the Manager of Purchasing and Supply and fall within a predetermined limit structure.
+Cardholder limits for single or monthly transactions exceeding the low dollar procurement threshold set out in section 9 of this policy must be approved in writing by the Senior Manager, Procurement and Supply and fall within a predetermined limit structure.

 g.
 Suppliers will not be rejected for refusing to accept the Purchasing Card.

 h.
 The City assumes liability for all authorized charges on the Purchasing Cards, not the individual cardholder.